-- Completion of the study has determined that although trainee dietitians in Lebanon attend lectures on food safety, knowledge of some key food safety recommendations were lacking.
-It must also be considered that knowledge of food safety does not equate to the ability to disseminate food safety advice to vulnerable patient groups. - Consequently, there is a need for specifically-targeted training for trainee dietitians to inform and enable vulnerable patients groups of food safety risks and risk reducing practices. - The need for further research has been identified through completion of this study, including a comparison study whereby different approaches are taken to educate trainee dietitians in food safety, investigate the need for a food safety CPD programme for registered dietitians and explore the need for a standardised resources to support dietitians in the delivery of food safety information to vulnerable patients.
+Completion of the study has determined that although trainee dietitians in Lebanon were aware of HIV and attend lectures on food safety, knowledge of some key food safety recommendations were lacking.
+It must also be considered that knowledge of food safety does not equate to the ability to disseminate food safety advice to vulnerable patient groups such as people living with HIV.

+Consequently, there is a need for specifically-targeted training for trainee dietitians to inform and enable vulnerable patients groups of food safety risks and risk reducing practices.

+Need for further research

+Completion of the study has identified the need for further

+- There is a need for a comparison study with countries whereby different approaches are taken to educate trainee dietitians in food safety. - Investigate the need for the development of a food safety CPD programme for registered dietitians to improve dissemination of food safety advice to vulnerable patients and healthcare providers. - Design, develop and evaluate a standardised resources to support dietitians in the delivery of food safety information to vulnerable patients.

+Acknowledgements

+The ZERO2FIVE Food Industry Centre Research Group wish to acknowledge all that participated in the study.